10/24/2024

 CEO

-Yeah and I mean we're optimistic given the stage we're at and yeah the alignment on timelines with respective counterparts if you will.
-So we're optimistic but of course we are also as we've always been in close dialogue with existing shareholders as well as potential new investors both on the debt and equity side and we were having continuous such dialogues and we would be hopeful that if we weren't to be able to meet the dictated timeline we could find a solution in those discussions to further prolong let's say the deadline we would have in until finalizing such an agreement.
+how certain are you you are going to be able to secure a deal with xd vein and what happens if you don't any comments on that yeah and i mean we're optimistic given the stage we're at um and um yeah the alignment on timelines with respective counterparts if you will So we're optimistic but of course we are also as we've always been in close dialogue with existing shareholders as well as potential new investors both on the debt and equity side and we're having continuous such dialogues and we would be hopeful that if we weren't to be able to meet the dictated timeline, we could find a solution in those discussions to further prolong, let's say, the deadline we would have until finalizing such an agreement.

 speaker